 In 2008, Francis’s independent one-man exhibition, The Binsey Collection, also saw the launch of his gift book The Stick Man’s Guide to Life and Art.
 In 2009 he was elected to be a member of Magdalen Road Studios http://www.magdalenroadstudios.com/ and in 2013 his work was selected for exhibition by the Royal Institute of Oil Painters.

-Francis has taught figure-drawing at Ruskin, Trinity and Magdalen Colleges at the University of Oxford, at Manchester Metropolitan University and at Wharf House in Wallingford.
+Francis has taught figure-drawing at Ruskin, Trinity and Magdalen Colleges and currently teaches at St. John’s, and Pembroke Colleges, at the University of Oxford, after starting teaching at Manchester Metropolitan University.
 He has travelled the world studying and making art, visiting major national galleries throughout Europe and beyond.